-These fabrics include (left stack starting at the bottom) Vintage Keepsakes by Bev McCullough, May Belle by Pleasant Home, and Simple Goodness by Tasha Noel; middle stack is all Little Red in the Woods by Jill Howarth; far right stack is mostly Gretel prints (at the top) with a few Sunnyside Ave & Gingham Girls reds.*
+I used some of the same fabrics from my Valentine mini quilt including: (left stack starting at the bottom) Vintage Keepsakes by Bev McCullough, May Belle by Pleasant Home, and Simple Goodness by Tasha Noel; middle stack is all Little Red in the Woods by Jill Howarth; far right stack is mostly Gretel prints at the top (available here) with a few Sunnyside Ave & Gingham Girls reds.*

 Speaking of Gretel, how cute is this mini quilt made by Bev McCullough of Flamingo Toes using Gretel fabrics.
 And I love the way she paired it with the latest Blossom basic from Riley Blake as the background.
 (This may have inspired my own use of that fabric as the background of my Hearts mini. 😉 )

 AND check out these darling outfits made by That’s Sew Kari for her daughter also using Gretel.
 Adorable!
 I really love seeing what other people do with my fabric designs.